 Have you or a family member recently been involved in a car accident in New York, NY?
 Contact Rosenbaum & Rosenbaum, P.C., for immediate legal assistance and advice.
 You may be able to pursue compensation for our medical bills, lost wages, and other expenses.
 Our qualified New York City car accident lawyers can help you fight to secure a full and fair award.

 We offer a free consultation.
-So, give our law office in NYC a call to schedule yours today.
+Contact our law office in NYC a call to schedule yours today.
 If you can’t come to us, we can arrange a time to visit you.
 Consultations can be arranged at the hospital, your home, or even your place of business.
 There’s a limited amount of time to act, so give us a call to get started today.